 They are also grown in India and used in Indian cuisine when a milder flavour is desired.

 This oil has the same characteristics as the seeds it comes from.
 When raw, it smells hot and pungent.
 When heated, the pungency goes into the air (you can smell it!) and it turns sweet.
 It is used in Bengali and Kashmiri cookery, and in most oil pickles.
+Drizzle it on salads, on top of soups, and over steamed vegetables.
 It is also good for a massage!
+It is often used for the relief of muscular pain and even sore throats because of its heat.
+External application in these cases.

 Mustard oil is popular over Northern India and indispensable in Bengali cuisine.
 But it contains toxic isothiocyanates, and so must be strongly heated until smoking immediately before frying any food in it.
 It is best not to use it raw.